navek-soft/push1st/README.md

 see [Push1ST API](/readme/api.md)

 ## Support
  Push1ST is our open source project supported by a small group of people.
 We do not offer formal support processes.
-If you require formal support arrangements please email us. [info@naveksoft.com](mailto:info@naveksoft.com?subject=Push1ST,GITHUB)
+If you require formal support arrangements please email us [info@naveksoft.com](mailto:info@naveksoft.com?subject=Push1ST,GITHUB).

 ## Author